nhsbsa-data-analytics/lowIncomeSchemeScrollytellR/README.md

 # NHS Low Income Scheme Scrollytell

 This R package has been developed by NHS Business Services Authority Data Analytics Learning Lab to use a combination of analytics, user research and customer survey data we explore whether the [NHS Low Income Scheme](https://www.nhsbsa.nhs.uk/nhs-low-income-scheme) in England reaches its intended audience and meets user needs.
+In this article we consider take-up of the scheme.

 We have used the `golem` framework to developed this scrollytelling article as a `shiny` dashboard taking inspiration from: